-Let’s take a look at the types of software frameworks, some popular framework examples, and how these can turn a tough programming job into a more productive and overall more enjoyable experience.
+Let’s take a look at the types of software frameworks, some popular framework examples, and how these can turn a tough programming job into a more productive and enjoyable experience.

 What is the Purpose of a Framework?

-1. Makes coding easier and efficient
+1. They make coding easier and efficient

-2. Data is more secure
+2. Data is more secure against cyberattacks

-3. Open source code creates conversation
+3. Open-source code creates community and conversation

-Most software frameworks are open source, meaning they’re both free to use and have non-restrictive licensing, allowing developers to create at the commercial level.
+Most software frameworks are open \-source frameworks, meaning they’re both free to use and have non-restrictive licensing to allow developers to create at the commercial level.

-4. Integrates and connects across databases
+4. They integrate and connect across databases

 5. They allow programmers to do what they do best